 - Capable of WiFi connectivity and support no less than WPA2 security.
-Ethernet connectivity is not required.
+Ethernet connectivity is optional, but encouraged.

 - Capable of both DHCP and Static IP configurations.

-- Capable of clearly and easily displaying network status to the user.
+- Capable of clearly and easily displaying network status (connection type, speed, health) to the user.

 Good testing leads to great software!
 Because C2C is designed to be used in the most suboptimal conditions imaginable, we put some requirements on our integrations for testing.

 Tested using network configurations consisting of at least the following scenarios.
 Each scenario should be tested for WiFi, Ethernet, and USB if the Device supports hardline connections.
-Each scenario should also be tested for various traffic conditions.
+Each scenario should also be tested for various traffic conditions and connection health.

 - Commercial router connected to a hardline WAN (ie, typical home or small office).